 Apocalypsis Iesu – Juscheld

-This meta-structure could be seen as a formal universal resource present ubiquitously in the cultural and creative production of our human community through time: a literary structure, as we now say, or mythological, as we used to.
-From complex matters such as the Odyssey or the saga of Heracles in Greek mythology to a simple grammatical sentence (“Heracles is a Greek hero”), all creation or human utterance has a beginning and an end, either implicit or fully stated.
-This order is what primarily gives meaning and guidance to that process of rapport between the author and the reader.
-In other words, and from the point of view of the hypothetical author and potential reader (I being the author, and You he reader or audience):
+It also provides us with a meta-structure to the Book of Revelation, one that could also be seen as a formal universal resource present ubiquitously in the cultural and creative production of our human community through time: a literary structure, as we now say, or mythological, as we used to.
+From complex stories such as the Odyssey or the saga of Heracles in Greek mythology to a simple grammatical sentence (“Heracles is a Greek hero”), all creation or human utterance has a beginning and an end, either implicit or fully stated: an arc form.

 Cycles